Skip to main content

 5. Safari

-Alcohol and older people
+Alcohol and older adults

 As you get older, your body is less able to break down alcohol.
 You are also more vulnerable to the harmful effects of alcohol.